CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 Commercialization is inevitable either way.
 We might as well embrace it early.

-The early voyages to North America were government funded.
+The early voyages to North America were government-funded.
 How many are today?
 None.
-The early voyages to the Moon were government funded.
-How many will be entirely government funded in the future?
+The early voyages to the Moon were government-funded.
+How many will be entirely government-funded in the future?
 None.

 I hope NASA never builds a moon base.
 They are bad at building big orange rockets, so it's not a stretch to assume a NASA moon base would be far over budget and behind schedule as well.

-Commerical Space Stations are already in development and will fly in the next few years.
+Commercial Space Stations are already in development and will fly in the next few years.
 They don't have a proven track record yet, but I am confident they will be successful in being cheaper and more efficient than the ISS.

 If Space Stations are commercialized, why not Moon Bases?
 The technical challenges are not insurmountable for private companies.